We have answers!

 When we do custom designs, we work with a number that’s right for you!
 Our orders range anywhere from 10 – 350+ pieces.

 An important note to remember: the fewer items you order, the higher the per-item cost will be.
-Our current custom designs start at $950 for invitations and $400 for day-of stationery.
+The average Wedding Design by Anika custom design couple invests between $1,500 and $3,000 CAD for invitations and between $950 and $3,500 CAD for custom day-of stationery (signage, menus, etc.).

 How much do your custom designs cost?